-As of April 2022, we're discontinuing support for several capabilities, including the C SDK.
+From April 2022, we don't support the C SDK capability.
 Please explore the option to use OpenTelemetry as an alternative to send C++ telemetry data to New Relic.
-For more details about the EOL, see our Explorers Hub post.
+For more details about the EOL, see our Support Forum post.

 The C SDK is designed to support the often complex, multi-threaded nature of C/C++ applications.
 You can gain a new level of visibility to help you identify and solve performance issues.
 You can also collect and analyze data to help you improve the customer experience and make data-driven business decisions.